 - FreeBSD users can learn about the FreeBSD port of Tux Paint.

-- NetBSD users can learn about the NetBSD packages for Tux Paint.
+- Users of Unix-like operating systems that use the 'pkgsrc' package management system (e.g. NetBSD) can learn about the pkgsrc packages for Tux Paint.

 - Zaurus Packages